polku/fortuna/README.md

 Mobile app to keep an eye on investments.

 Made with Flutter.
 All data is stored locally using SQLite.
+The interface uses a dark theme by default.

 ## Getting Started